auth0/docs/articles/connections/database/custom-db/_includes/_panel-feature-availability.md

-::: panel Feature availability
+::: panel Limited Access
-Only **Enterprise** subscription plans include the ability to use a custom database for authentication requests.
-For more info, see [Auth0 pricing plans](https://auth0.com/pricing).
+Your Auth0 subscription plan affects the availability of some features.
+For more information, see [Auth0 pricing plans](https://auth0.com/pricing).
 :::